rbirkby/runtime-loaded-tools/README.md

 The shell and payments-tool are bundled with React 15.6.1.
 The accounts-tool is bundled with React 15.0.0.
 Prior versions of React do not support multiple ```data-reactroot``` attributes on the page.
 The shell nests the tool within it's DOM hierarchy - so we therefore have React v15.0.0 nested inside React v15.6.1.

+Vue
+---

+A new alerts-tool is introduced which renders from a Vue template nested inside a React DOM.

 Quick Start
 -----------